CUH Logo

 Patient information A-Z

-Naturally your focus is on your child and helping them recover/ cope with what is happening to them.
+Naturally, your focus is on your child and helping them recover/ cope with what is happening to them.
 However, keeping yourself well will help your child.
-We all have different ways of coping.
-Think about what helps you to relax and de-stress.
-Some ideas that other parents have reported to find useful include:
+The following information gives some ideas and suggestions to help you and your family through this experience whilst your child is in hospital:

 Exercise